-The idea of “reproducible articles” is to enrich the conventional text-based narrative of research manuscripts with code, data and interactive figures that can be executed by the reader.
+The idea of reproducible articles is to enrich the conventional text-based narrative of research manuscripts with code, data and interactive figures that can be executed by the reader.
 This gives direct insight into the methods, algorithms and data used in the research, increasing transparency and reproducibility.
+While researchers generally build upon each other’s findings, focusing on reproducibility is a great way to make sure that conclusions can be derived from the research performed.

 - Introducing eLife’s first computationally reproducible article (introduction and example of reproducible articles)